 I am a newly assigned Associate Senior Lecturer (Biträdande Lektor) in Environmental Politics at the Political Science Department in Lund.
 My position is co-financed by the strategic research area Biodiversity and Ecosystems in a Changing Climate.

-I am a Post-Doc at the Center for Environmental and Climate Research (CEC), Lund University, currently working on insurance values of soil biodiversity.
+As a Post-Doc at the Center for Environmental and Climate Research (CEC), Lund University, I worked on insurance values of soil biodiversity.

 For my doctoral thesis at the Helmholtz Centre for Environmental Research – UFZ, I have conducted econometric analyses to infer effects of ecological fiscal transfers on protected area development in Brazil and Portugal.
 From these empirical studies I have developed policy advice, e.g. for an ecological public finance design of EU funds.
 I hold a Master in Sustainability Economics (Carl von Ossietzky University Oldenburg) and a Bachelor’s Degree in Political Science (Uni Bremen).